About St. Anna’s Church of Kokar

 St. Anna’s Church of Kokar is a pretty, whitewashed stone church in Aland built in 1784 and renowned for its 14th century Finnish Franciscan convent.

 The ruins of the convent are still visible today and visitors can see where the monks who lived there once worked.
-St. Anna’s Church of Kokar is also home to a baptismal font designed to a 13th century style.
+St. Anna’s Church of Kokar is also home to a 13th century baptismal font.

 This site also features as one of our Top 10 Finish Visitor Attractions.